meatless-exe/meatless-exe.github.io/pages/crypt/rules.md

 Ammunition is Stored as MAGAZINES, takes up a slot, weapons need to reload on a 8-10.
 Magazines come in different calibers: Pistol, Rifle, Shotgun, Energy Cells, and Heavy.
 Grenades and Missiles are single use

-You have Greater of SPINE + 2 slots of inventory
+You have 5 slots of inventory

 ## CHARACTER
 What’s your character’s name?
 Pronouns?